A Monastic Trio: Reception

 Initial critical reaction to the album was lukewarm.
 Jazz Journals Barry McRae wrote: "If... this album was intended as a musical epitaph to the late John Coltrane, it does him less than justice," while a DownBeat reviewer called Coltrane "an artist in the process of becoming," and stated: "piano and harp are unsuitable instruments for transmitting [John Coltrane's] passionate utterance."

 Recent reviews, however, have been more positive.
 An AllMusic writer stated that the album "stands tall in the artist's excellent discography," calling it "one of the landmark debuts in avant-garde jazz."
 The authors of The Penguin Guide to Jazz Recordings praised Sanders' contribution, calling him Coltrane's "most responsive and sympathetic playing companion, occasionally capable... of Trane-like transcendence."

-Author Ashley Kahn described the album as "a peek at the signature style Alice had been developing while attending to a growing family," and commented: "Echoing the arpeggio-rich approach she eventually taught herself on the harp..., her piano playing had become filled with a loose, lyrical flow."Elsewheres Graham Reid remarked: "This delicious, evocative and sometimes sublime music not only transcends its period but often sounds more contemporary than most of what's out there today."
+Author Ashley Kahn described the album as "a peek at the signature style Alice had been developing while attending to a growing family," and commented: "Echoing the arpeggio-rich approach she eventually taught herself on the harp..., her piano playing had become filled with a loose, lyrical flow."